 Much of those numbers can be attributed to severe weather patterns hitting the U.S., which have continued through 2023.

-Regular roof maintenance can help reduce the likelihood of damage in extreme weather and also means you that don’t have to join a waiting list for a new roof when the need finally arises.
+Regular commercial roof maintenance can help reduce the likelihood of damage in extreme weather conditions and also means you that don’t have to join a waiting list for a new roof when the need finally arises.